 The side content is always related to the main content, so it must show content that can be triggered from the main content.
-This also means minimizing navigation such as drill-ins inside the side content and displaying content that is triggered from the main content area.
+This also means minimizing navigation, such as drill-ins within the side content, and displaying content that is triggered from the main content area.
 An example would be showing additional details such as contact information or conversation history.
 If a different type of data relates to the main content, app developers can implement a switcher in the side content.
 However, we recommend that you keep the side content free of additional navigation elements.

 Triggering the side content